louisfb01/start-machine-learning/README.md

 Don't be afraid to repeat videos or learn from multiple sources.
 Repetition is the key of success to learning!

 Maintainer: [louisfb01](https://github.com/louisfb01), also active on [YouTube](https://www.youtube.com/@whatsai) and as a [Podcaster](https://open.spotify.com/show/4rKRJXaXlClkDyInjHkxq3) if you want to see/hear more about AI!
+You can also learn more twice a week in [my personal newsletter](https://louisbouchard.substack.com/)!
+[Subscribe](https://louisbouchard.substack.com/) and get AI news and updates explained clearly!

 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/cloudposse.svg?style=social&label=Follow%20%40whats_ai)](https://twitter.com/Whats_AI)

-Feel free to message me any great resources to add to this repository on bouchard.lf@gmail.com
+Feel free to message me any great resources to add to this repository at bouchard.lf@gmail.com

 ***Tag me on Twitter [@Whats_AI](https://twitter.com/Whats_AI) or LinkedIn [@Louis (What's AI) Bouchard](https://www.linkedin.com/in/whats-ai/)  if you share the list!***